0. Post your codes directly in RTF editor!

 1. Use <textarea> tag in html editor

-<textarea cols="60" rows="6">
+for example,<textarea cols="60" rows="6">

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Westerner_on_a_camel.jpg/450px-Westerner_on_a_camel.jpg/" />